lxmn/pandas-tutorial-essential/README.md

 ```

-### Split dataframe into mulitple sheet based on record count
+### Split dataframe into multiple dataframe based on rows count
 ```
 df_new1, df_new2 = df[:10, :], df[10:, :] if len(df) > 10 else df, None
 ```